Goal Inference from Open-Ended Dialog: Experiments

-For the Grocery Shopping domain, the task is completed and the conversation ends after the ``buy basket" action that is called.
+For the Grocery Shopping domain, the task is completed and the conversation ends after the ``buy basket'' action that is called.
 For the Robot domain, it is after the ``task completed" action that is called.
 The maximum number of conversation rounds is capped at 20.
-The current state of the cart or successful action history is given to evaluation.
+The final state of the cart (for the Grocery Shopping domain) or the successful action history (for the robot domain) is passed on to evaluation, either at the end of the 20 rounds or at the point where the task gets completed.